 All of our programmes lead to the award of Qualified Teacher Status (QTS) and all Associate Teachers have the option of adding a master’s level PGCE qualification to their programme.
 QTS is known as the ‘professional award’ and a PGCE is known as an ‘academic award’.
 A PGCE qualification is not required to be a teacher in this country.
 Due to its optional nature, the PGCE is funded by the individual candidate, please see the details below.

 The PGCE element costs around £1,100.
-For Associate Teachers on the Non-salaried programme the cost of the PGCE is contained within the higher course fee (£9,250 for full time, or £11,250 for part-time) while those who do not undertake the PGCE programme simply pay a lower course fee (£8,150 full time, £10,150 part-time).
-Those on the part-time route will take the PGCE in the first year of the programme and the structure will be the same as for full-time Associate Teachers.
+For Associate Teachers on the tuition-fee programme the cost of the PGCE is contained within the higher course fee (£9,250 for full time, or £11,250 for part-time) while those who do not undertake the PGCE programme simply pay a lower course fee (£8,150 full time, £10,150 part-time).
+Those on the part-time route will take the PGCE in the first year of the programme and the structure of delivery will be the same as for full-time Associate Teachers.
 Associate Teachers on the salaried programme finance the PGCE element themselves from the salary that they receive, at a cost of £1,100.

 The exact details of the PGCE programme are currently being reviewed but, as an overview, the programme contains three modules each of which is assessed with extended written assignments.
 Each module draws on relevant educational research and is designed to inform the classroom practice of the individual Associate Teacher.
 Please note, a separate UCAS/APPLY application appears for both the QTS programme and QTS with PGCE programme.
 Full details about how to enrol will be issued during the summer induction/ training period.